CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 Saf-C 903.01 Duty of Motor Carrier.

-(a) A driver of a motor carrier shall stop his or her vehicle on the request of any law enforcement officer of the department or other law enforcement agent certified to conduct truck inspections so that the officer may:
+(a) A driver of a motor carrier shall stop their vehicle on the request of any law enforcement officer of the department or other law enforcement agent certified to conduct commercial motor vehicle inspections so that the officer may:

 (1) Examine: